snackCake/docs/Broadleaf-Concepts/Payment/Creating-a-Payment-Gateway-Module.md

 2. Implement the `PaymentGatewayTransactionService` to handle any post Authorize or Authroize and Capture operations.

 3. Implement the `PaymentGatewayWebResponseService`.
-In most cases, the Gateway will send back the transaction information back to your system using an HTTPServletRequest.
+In most cases, the Gateway will send back the transaction information back to your system using an `HTTPServletRequest`.
 Use this interface method to encapsulate translating this into a `PaymentResponseDTO`.

+4. Implement a Spring MVC controller that receives the results of the transactions that extends `PaymentGatewayAbstractController`.
+This abstract controller expects certain methods to be implmented by the Gateway specific implementation.

 ## Hosted or Transparent Redirect?

-1. If it is a Hosted Solution:
+If it is a Hosted Solution:

 - Implement the `PaymentGatewayHostedService`
 - Create a Thymeleaf Processor to render the button/form needed to redirect to the hosted page.

-2. If it is a Transparent Redirect/Silent Post Solution:
+If it is a Transparent Redirect/Silent Post Solution:

 - Implement the `PaymentGatewayTransparentRedirectService`
 - Create a Thymeleaf Processor Extension Handler that extends `AbstractTRCreditCardExtensionHandler`.
 This will dynamically change a Credit Card Form (see `TransparentRedirectCreditCardFormProcessor`) on the checkout page and changes its ACTION URL and append any gateway specific hidden fields to that form.
 - Create a Thymeleaf Expression Extension Handler that extends `AbstractPaymentGatewayFieldExtensionHandler`.
 This will dynamically change any HTML field `name` attributes to be those that are expected from the gateway.

+## Testing

+You can mock the Payment Request DTO without worrying about creating an actual Broadleaf Order since modules are only dependent on BLC `Common`.
+This allows you to create isolated integration tests for each service.